Synchro skating isn’t about medals.

 Because life doesn’t happen as planned.

-And we didn’t win silver and advance to the 1990 Manitoba Winter Games.
+We didn’t win silver and advance to the 1990 Manitoba Winter Games.
 We won the bronze medal.

 But that bronze pushed us.
 Those Winter Games were in January, and our season was far from over.
 We had work to do, and we worked hard.
 It wasn’t easy.
 There were tears, triple run-throughs, drills.
 And all worthwhile.

 That February, we won the gold at provincials.
-And today – March 9, 1990 – marks 29 years since we won the 1990 Interlake Precision Regional Competition over the Novice St. Andrews Precise-ettes.
+And today – March 9, 1990 – marks 29 years since we won the 1990 Interlake Precision Regional Competition over the St. Andrews Novice Precise-ettes.

 No one beats the St. Andrew Precise-ettes.